 For Plat, she has a +100% ATK rather than just +30%, and her talent is always active to give her at least 114% multiplier per attack, meaning she’s less affected by DEF.
 The unlimited duration also means you don’t have to time anything and is better for Annihilation and avoiding bad auto mainly.

 For BP, she can either hit 2 enemies for 200% multiplier every 3 hits, or she can hit up to 3 enemies at once and can deal better damage against around 800+ DEF enemies.
 BP has more duration, and a 40 SP cost, but since it's Auto Recovery it's basically the same as Arch 30 Offensive Recovery SP cost.

-For GT, she has +40% ATK and uhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh… a crit chance with a bit of ATK SPD?
-Idk, these 2 skills have the same duration, initial SP, SP cost, same Offensive Recovery, so Arch's S3 is nearly better in every way, other than that talent that GT has.
+For GT, she has +40% ATK and a crit chance with a bit of ATK SPD.
+These 2 skills have the same duration, initial SP, SP cost, same Offensive Recovery, so Arch's S3 is nearly better in every way, other than that talent that GT has.
 However, that talent carried the skill to deal more ST damage than Arch S3, and it's very noticeable at low to medium DEF.

 You can use S3 to snipe down enemies from afar, like Platinum could, but unlike Platinum, she has more total damage (but DEF matters 3 times more), and she can hit 2 enemies at once meaning less distractions from attack priority.
 The fact that her normal range is shorter means that it’s more critical to know when to use the skill, because it’s harder to charge the skill again afterward, especially if you use it to stay behind someone to cover them.